moehach/blog/_posts/2020-09-04-autonomous-decision-making-in-design.md

 ## Job Insecurity

-The one thing that can make even the most adept of designers, or any professional for that matter, is job insecurity.
+The one thing that can make even the most adept of designers freeze, or any professional for that matter, is job insecurity.
 If you find yourself in a position where you're unsure if your company will have your back, or if there's too much riding on a specific decision, you might find yourself freezing on the spot.

 There's a fair amount of studies out there that explain the effect of job insecurity on your decision-making abilities.
 Full disclaimer: I've read none of them, but a quick Google search will list them out for you.
 It doesn't take a scientist to figure out that if you think you're at risk of losing your job, you're not going take bold decisions.